 - 10:00 am to 3:00 pm – Art workshops: craft workshops, food trucks, market vendors and other activities.

-Vendors and food trucks will likely not be at the 2020 festival.
+Vendors and food trucks were likely not at the 2020 festival.
 However, to give an idea of what to expect for future years, below are some of the vendors and food trucks that attended the 2019 Wind Festival.

 - Charcoal & Grain – selling handmade gifts made from reclaimed wood.